Wrist Pain Relief · Liverpool City Centre

 Will I need surgery?

-What's a TFCC injury and how is it treated?
+What is a TFCC injury and how is it treated?

 What about thumb and finger pain?